Using Your U.Plan & U.Fund for College Costs

 Paying for college with savings from the U.Plan

 Funds from the U.Plan may be used to pay for tuition and mandatory fees at any one of the plan's participating colleges and universities in Massachusetts.
-Follow these steps to use your U.Plan funds:
+Follow the steps below to use your U.Plan funds.
+You can also watch our instructional video here.

 - Log into your account online.